-The dentist explained the methods they used to help patients understand their treatment options.
-These included pictures, study models and X-ray images.
+The dentists explained the methods they used to help patients understand their treatment options.
+These included photographs, study models, X-ray and CBCT scan images.

 Are services responsive to people's needs?

 We found this practice was providing responsive care in accordance with the relevant regulations.